First National Bank (Brunswick, GA)

 Cause Details

-Immediate suspension/closure followed heavy withdrawals and loss of confidence after the suicide and related rumors.
+Immediate suspension following heavy withdrawals after the bank president's suicide and ensuing rumors.

 Newspaper Excerpt